evkx/evkx.github.io/content/models/seres/5/5_4WD_Premium/_index.md

 The Seres 5 4WD Premium packs an impressive punch with a maximum power of 430 kW (585 hp / 577 bhp) and a commanding total torque of 940 Nm (694 lb-ft).
 This high-performance machine can sprint from 0 to 100 km/h (0 to 62 mph) in just 4 seconds, and it reaches a top speed of 200 km/h (124 mph), making it a standout in its class.

-## Battery, range, and charging
+## Battery, Range, and Charging

-The high-capacity battery has a gross capacity of 80 kWh and a net usable capacity of 78 kWh, providing an 2 kWh buffer (2.5%) for battery protection.
+The high-capacity battery has a gross capacity of 80 kWh and a net usable capacity of 78 kWh, providing a 2 kWh buffer (2.5%) for battery protection.
 The Lithium-Ion battery uses [LFP technology.](../../../../technology/battery/cellchemistry/#lithium-iron-phosphate-battery-lfp) This has some benefits and disadvantages from the typical NCA/NCM batteries.

 According to the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range is 483 km (300 miles), with an energy consumption rate of 16.1 kWh/100 km (3 mi/kWh).
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.

 The vehicle supports fast DC charging with a maximum power of 100 kW.
 Charging from 0% to 100% takes approximately 91 minutes, while a more typical charging scenario from 10% to 80% takes 41 minutes with an average charging speed at 79 kW.
 Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 7% to 61%.
-This results in an effective charging speed, including time lost, of 79 kW, with each charging session taking about 32 minutes and 51 seconds..
+This results in an effective charging speed, including time lost, of 79 kW, with each charging session taking about 32 minutes and 51 seconds.

 In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 25 kWh/100 km, the trip would take approximately 10 hours and 32 minutes.
 This journey would require four charging stops from 6% to 62%, with a total charging time of 132 minutes.

-### Onboard charger
+### Onboard Charger

 The  onboard charger supports up to 11 kW for Level 1 and Level 2 AC charging.
 This allows you to fully charge the battery from 0 to 100% in approximately 7 hours and 5 minutes using a home charging setup.

-### Charge port
+### Charge Port

 The location of the charge port is on the [left rear side](../../../../technology/charging/connectors/#rear-side).
 This location makes it easy to use charge stations where you need to back up into the charger.
 Connector types vary by market: this model uses [**CCS Combo 1**](../../../../technology/charging/connectors/#ccs) in North America and [**CCS Combo 2**](../../../../technology/charging/connectors/#ccs) in Europe.
 For complete specifications for all markets, refer to the full specifications.